 CEASE UK: Centre to End All Sexual Exploitation (UK)

-CEASE UK is a national independent charity committed to educating the public about all interconnected forms of sexual exploitation and abuse in Britain.
+CEASE UK is a national independent charity committed to exposing the connections between all forms of sexual exploitation and abuse.

 What we do

-- Expose the links between different forms of sexual exploitation, promoting ‘joined-up’ thinking’
+- Expose the links between different forms of sexual exploitation, promoting joined-up thinking and preventing silos.

 - Explore how pornography and the global sex trade are direct and indirect drivers of sexual exploitation.